-I am pleased to announce that KRC has written a chapter in the Sentiment Analysis in Social Networks book by Federico Alberto Pozzi, Elisabetta Fersini, Enza Messina, and Bing Liuwhich looks at the role of social networks in modern society.
-In our chapter titled The Human Advantage: Leveraging the Power of Predictive Analytics to Strategically Optimize Social Campaigns, Derek Richer and I highlight our important work on digital content evaluation and predictive analytics, outlining the firm’s sentiment analysis philosophy and our content analytics offerings such as Social Sandbox and Social Decoded.
+KRC has written a chapter in the Sentiment Analysis in Social Networks book by Federico Alberto Pozzi, Elisabetta Fersini, Enza Messina, and Bing Liuwhich looks at the role of social networks in modern society.
+In our chapter titled The Human Advantage: Leveraging the Power of Predictive Analytics to Strategically Optimize Social Campaigns, we highlight our work on digital content evaluation and predictive analytics, outlining the firm’s sentiment analysis philosophy and our content analytics offerings such as Social Sandbox and Social Decoded.

-In case you haven’t seen the book yet, I would like to elaborate on what we wrote about and discussed.
+In case you haven’t seen the book yet, here’s an elaboration on what we wrote about and discussed.

 I. Pretesting or Bust